fossabot/rfcs/text/0000-inline-buildpack-layers.md

 - Provide helper scripts to the inline buildpack to make common operations easier
 - Create a default layer that can be used without any config
+- Add `slices` to `buildpack.toml`, and surface that key in the inline buildpack definition

 # Prior Art
 [prior-art]: #prior-art